astropy/extension-helpers/docs/using.rst

           `semantic versioning <https://semver.org>`_
           and there will therefore likely be breaking changes when the major version is bumped.
-          If you do not specify any pinning, then old versions of your package that are already on PyPI will no longer be installable on source without disabling the build isolation and installing build dependencies manually.
+          If you do not specify any pinning, then old versions of your package that are already on PyPI may no longer be installable on source without disabling the build isolation and installing build dependencies manually.

 The main functionality in extension-helpers is the